-No. Appearance Reason 1 lopsided leveling Appearance 2 and 3 are visible simultaneously

-No. Appearance Reason 2 Smearing of the extrusion and possibly clogging of the nozzle.
-The extruded strand is laid on the print bed instead of being spread.
-Print bed and the nozzle are too far apart.
-3 Strands do not stick to the print bed but are being pulled away by the nozzle tip. (can be due to a wrong bed temperature also - better double-check 4 Extrusion of rounded, unjoined strands.
+No. Appearance Reason 2 1 Asymmetrical layer thickness, especially of the first layer. lopsided leveling Appearance 2 and 3 are visible simultaneously 1 too close 2 Smearing of the extrusion and possibly clogging of the nozzle.
+The extruded strand is laid on the print bed instead of being spread. apart. too far 3 Strands do not stick to the print bed but are being pulled away by the nozzle tip. re temperature also - 3 4 Extrusion of rounded, unjoined strands.
 Print bed and the nozzle are too far apart.
 Leveling mistakes: examples of characteristic appearances of the first layer.